-MAMH also recognized the considerable contributions of several other individuals and institutions, including: three Massachusetts Legislators, Senator Cynthia Creem, Representative Ruth Balser, and Representative Kay Khan; and William James College, with Dr. Nicholas Covino, President, and Dr. Gemima St. Louis, Vice President for Workforce Initiatives in the Center for Workforce Development and Professor in the Clinical Psychology Department.
+MAMH also recognized the considerable contributions of several other individuals and institutions.
+Our Partner in Progress Award recipients included Senator Cynthia Creem, Representative Ruth Balser, and Representative Kay Khan.
+Our Special Recognition Award recipients included Dr. Nicholas Covino, President, and Dr. Gemima St. Louis, Vice President for Workforce Initiatives in the Center for Workforce Development and Professor in the Clinical Psychology Department at William James College.